 To keep updated, please follow the University's official communication channels for up-to-date and accurate information.
 As well as our main website coronavirus pages, this also includes @UWEBristol on Twitter.

 Missed assessment process

-- If your application is accepted but you still pass the module, the overall module mark will stand and you can't retake it or have your mark adjusted.
+- If you pass the module despite missing an assessment, the overall module mark will stand and you can't retake it or have your mark adjusted.